alanbuzdar/NodeJS-Runtime/Notes/Results.md

  However, at this point the program completely hangs and kswapd0 process starts.

  This process takes up almost all the CPU.

+ to solve this I used:

+ echo vm.swappiness=0 | sudo tee -a /etc/sysctl.conf